Cognitive password

 A cognitive password is a form of knowledge-based authentication that requires a user to answer a question, presumably something they intrinsically know, to verify their identity.
-Cognitive password systems have been researched for many years and are currently commonly used as a form of secondary access.
+Cognitive password systems have been researched for many years and are commonly used as a form of secondary access.
 They were developed to overcome the common memorability vs. strength problem that exists with the traditional password.
 Cognitive passwords, when compared to other password systems, can be measured through the usage of a memorability vs. guessability ratio.

 History

 Research on passwords as an authentication method has struggled between memorability and strong security.
 Passwords that are easily remembered are easily cracked by attackers.
 On the other hand, strong passwords are difficult to crack but also difficult to remember.

 When passwords are difficult to remember, users may write them down, and the secrecy of the password is compromised.
 Early research into this trade-off between security and usability aimed to develop a password system that utilized easily remembered personal facts and encouraged user participation.
 This line of research resulted in the concept of the associative password, a password system based on user selected cues and responses.
 This concept of associative passwords was extended to a pre-specified set of questions and answers that users would be expected to know and could easily recall.
 Empirical analysis of passwords and human cognition resulted in a recommendation that people should not be expected to remember more the four complex passwords.

 Building upon the idea of questions later researchers developed a series of innovations for cognitive passwords.
 Pass faces used the ability to identify individuals in a social network and the particular cognitive strength of recognizing faces.
 Later work evaluating these cues reified the recommendation of four passwords as a reasonable cognitive expectation.

 A historical overview of the use of various cues found that the specific design and layout of the page impinge the memorability and strength.
 Later work illustrated that inclusion of a visual cue enabled strongly significant improvements in the trade-off between memorability and security.